pusagar/insaid_ml_project/ResponsibleInvestment/README.md

 With a growing awareness of corporate social and environmental accountability, potential investors can harness the power of data to enact responsible investing.

-Link to the grmfds lab : https://grmds.org/node/9626
+Competition organized by RDMS Lab in Jan 2022 : https://grmds.org/braceImpact & : https://grmds.org/node/9626